allisonlyphuang/desktop-catvendingmachine/README.md

 Make sure the terminal is open inside the project folder where vendingMachine.png and cat_library live.

-# Features
+# 🔎 Features
-- Interactive dispense animation: left-clicking the machine triggers a vending-machine style shake before dispensing out a cat.
+- **Interactive dispense animation:** left-clicking the machine triggers a vending-machine style shake before dispensing out a cat.
-- Customization: pulls randomized images from the local cat_library folder: feel free to add more cats or replace with other images.
+- **Customization:** pulls randomized images from the local cat_library folder: feel free to add more cats or replace with other images.
-- Auto-dismiss timer: Stays pinned above your IDE, browser, or games so the desktop companion is always visible.
+- **Auto-dismiss timer:** Stays pinned above your IDE, browser, or games so the desktop companion is always visible.
 - Uses custom canvas backgruond stripping to look like a floating asset rather than an app window.

-# How to Run it Locally
+# 💻 How to Run it Locally
 ## Prerequisites
 - Python 3.8 or higher
 - Dependencies: Pillow for advanced image resizing and rendering